|

 “Letter to the sponsors of the Rowe Scientific Country School prize Kingscote,

-I would like to thank you for supporting the Oliphant Science Awards and the generous prize I received.
+24 November 2020 To the staff and management of Rowe Scientific, I would like to thank you for supporting the Oliphant Science Awards and the generous prize I received.
 I am a Year 8 student at Kangaroo Island Community Education.
 For the 2020 Oliphant Awards I entered my project in the Photography-Wetlands section for Years 7-8.
 In my entry I focused on the biodiversity of birds in the Wetlands and their roosting and feeding habits.
 I came up with five native bird species and captions that related to their unique appearance and habitat requirements.

 This idea came to me because I enjoy photography and I wondered why different species look different and are found in different parts of the Wetlands.